 I don’t know about you, but it seems like babies are popping out left, right and centre in my life!
 My sister in law and best friend are both due this winter so my mind has been on baby blankets.
-A hand made crochet or knit baby blanket is the perfect gift to keep a winter or fall baby warm.
+A handmade baby blanket is the perfect gift for parents to be, which is why I created this free baby blanket crochet pattern for you guys!

 This pattern is a quick and easy one.
-I used an extremely soft merino/acrylic blend since babies have very sensitive skin.
-If you use a different yarn from what my pattern calls for, make sure that its machine washable since it will definitely be going through the wash many times.
+I used an extremely soft merino/acrylic blend, since babies have very sensitive skin.
+It is important to note that if you use a different yarn from what my pattern calls for, make sure that it is machine washable.
+As you may have guessed, anything made for a baby will definitely be going through the wash many times.

 I have written out and posted the free pattern for this baby blanket below on this page.
 However, you can also purchase the PDF file for easy printing and reading (and to support me to be able to continue to post patterns on this blog).
 If you’d like to purchase the PDF file, click the “Purchase PDF File” button below.